Invoice and receipt

 When do you use an invoice?

 Every business under the sun is dependent on money.
-Invoice ensures you with that smooth cash flow, essential for running a business.
+Invoice ensures you a smooth cash flow, essential for running a business.
 Invoice records the transaction between a buyer and a seller.
-It is primarily used to make a request for payment from the customers against the products sold or services offered.
+It is primarily used to request payment from the customers against the products sold or services offered.
 It notifies the client about the total amount to be paid and the deadline to make the payment.

 Invoice is also used to track the sale of goods and services.
 Future revenues can be estimated with the help of this commercial document.